FACTBOX-Who's who on the new EU executive

 COMMISSIONER, TRANSPORT, VIOLETA BULC

 Slovenia, centrist, 50.
 Trained in San Francisco and after working in Silicon Valley, she returned to Slovenia to the state telecommunications company and then founded her own firm, Telemach.
 A basketball star in her youth, she has a black belt in taekwondo and taught self-defence.
 Studied as a shaman and offers fire-walking training in the business consultancy she runs.
-Quoted as saying she is interested in things that lie beyond human reason.
-Expected to face confirmation hearing on Monday, Oct.
-20.
+Passed a fast-track confirmation hearing only on Monday.

 COMMISSIONER, TRADE, CECILIA MALMSTROM